crcn/programming-terms/README.md

 > An object which transfers a message between a sender & a receiver

-Dispatcher, Em
+Notifier, Dispatcher, Bus, EventBus, MessageBus, Conductor

 #### Message

 > The object delivered to a mediator from a sender to a receiver

-Notifier, Dispatcher, Bus, EventBus, MessageBus
+Message, Event, Envelop, Action

 #### Observable

 > An object which

-EventEmitter, EventDispatcher, Notifiable,
+Observable, EventEmitter, EventDispatcher, Notifiable,

 #### Others

 > Other uncategorized names

-Model, ValueObject, Controller, Manager,
+Model, ValueObject, Controller, Manager, Actor, DataTransferObject, DisplayObject

+## Functional Terms